nicopradi/AlgoNashEquilibrium/README.md

 # Master Project: Heuristic algorithms to find market equilibria in oligopolies.

-Project developed within the scope of a Master's project at EPFL.
+Project developed within the scope of a Master's thesis at EPFL.

 ## Getting Started